 The PAYE Coding Notice will outline how your tax code was calculated and specifically what adjustments were made to the basic PAYE code.
 Adjustments can incorporate any untaxed company benefits you receive as these are deemed ‘benefits-in-kind’ which are taxable at your marginal rate of tax, any previous year tax underpayments, receipt of any other taxable income such as interest or dividends and the receipt of any taxable state benefits, as well as other adjustments specific to your circumstances.

 It is important to check the PAYE Coding Notice carefully to ensure that the adjustments made by HMRC are correct and valid.
-If you don’t agree with or don’t understand the adjustments made it is essential that you call the HMRC Taxes Helpline on 0300 200 3300 or fill in the online HMRC form to request an explanation.
-HMRC’s adjustments are normally based on information from the prior tax year; if those circumstances are no longer applicable to you then you can request the code to be amended by contacting HMRC.
+If you don’t agree with or don’t understand the adjustments made it is essential that you call the HMRC Taxes Helpline on 0300 200 3300 or by updating your expected income for the tax year from within your Personal Tax Account as per the guidance here.
+HMRC’s adjustments are normally based on information from the prior tax year; if those circumstances are no longer applicable to you then HMRC need to be notified.
 If an amendment is made, HMRC will send both you and your employer or pension provider a revised Coding Notice.